 What is a Drug Test?

-In this case, the name says it all – it’s a test for drugs, plain and simple.
+In this case, the name says it all – it’s a test done to detect the presence of drugs in your system, plain and simple.
 But how do common drug tests work and how are they conducted?

 We hear about urine drug tests a lot, especially when it comes to professional athletes.
 The way a urine test works is fairly simple.

-Certain drugs can be detected as your body eliminates them through the urine.
+Certain drugs can be detected as your body eliminates them through your urine.
 These types of tests are effective at finding a variety of illicit drugs, including marijuana.

 The tests vary in complexity.
 Consequently, some are more reliable and efficient than others.

-Blood tests use blood samples to detect the presence of a variety of different drugs, like amphetamines, cocaine, LSD, PCP and barbiturates, to name a few.
+Blood tests use blood samples to detect the presence of a variety of different drugs, such as amphetamines, cocaine, and opiates.
 Although they are capable of detecting marijuana use, they’re not very reliable in this respect.
 THC – the psychoactive ingredient in marijuana – only lasts about six hours in the bloodstream for most users.
 People who use it heavily, however, could test positive for up to 24 hours.

-Saliva tests are becoming very common for a variety of reasons, and are effective at detecting marijuana use.
+Saliva tests are becoming more common for a variety of reasons, and are effective at detecting marijuana use.

 One big advantage is that saliva tests are very difficult to cheat.
 Anyone can slip a clean urine sample into the container from behind the privacy of a bathroom door – not so much with saliva.